slammer1870/ci-ms-1/README.md

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

 I performed a lighthouse test using the Chrome Dev Tools.
 There were some best practice issues to be found as a consequence of using jQuery and some of the operation of the content within the iFrame logging errors and issues to the console.
 [Lighhouse Report](https://github.com/slammer1870/ci-ms-1/blob/main/assets/testing/lighthouse-report.pdf)

+### User Experience Testing

+I tested the site on multiple browsers such as Chrome and Safari as well as testing on multiple devices including iOS and Android phones.

+-### Testing Results

+- Breakpoints: The page loads with the correct breakpoints.
+Note the varying layout for the different elements chanding from lists to grips depending on screen width
+- Modal Usage: The modal is designed to be centered on the screen with mobile devices viewing a modal that takes up the majority of the screen and desktop screens viewing a small, centered modal
+- iFrame Layout: The iFrame is design to be viewable on both mobile and desktop devices with a responive layout as well as a responsive iFrame size all the way down to XS screens
+- External link: All external links are functional and open in a new tab
+- Blocking elements: Bootsrap's default UX design for their navbar is to remain open after a link is clicked if the link points to a section on the same page, I didn't like this so I added some jQuery to remove it.
+- Tranisions: With the hero image the navbar needs to be transaprent for the image to be viewed, I added some jQuery to transition the navbar to a solid color as the page is scrolled by the user.
+- 404 errors: I initially had the oversight of forgetting to add in a 404 page.
+This was rectified with a simple 404 page I designed.

 ## References
 The mobile phone graphic was built with CSS from W3Schools [Device Look](w3schools.com/howto/howto_css_devices.asp)